---------- Forwarded message ----------

 This technology is so efficient and affordable, electric companies are already shaking in their boots.

+Before the first big ticket contract comes, doubling the share price, click here to see why it's all the rage.
 We've talked before about how this crisis is affecting Mexico.
 Ever since the Cantarell oil field peaked, the world has been watching the clock for panic to strike.
 As you know, roughly 40% of the government's budget is dependent on oil revenues.

 And Mexico's not the only country relying heavily on oil and gas for revenue...